openmc-dev/openmc/docs/source/usersguide/random_ray.rst

 First Collision Source Method
 -----------------------------

-First Collision Source method (FCS) is supported within the fixed source random ray solver.
+The First Collision Source method (FCS) is supported within the fixed source random ray solver.
 The preprocessing stage can be toggle by setting the ``first_collision_source`` field in the :attr:`openmc.Settings.random_ray` dictionary to ``True`` as::

     settings.random_ray['first_collision_source'] = True

-The method has two input variables: number of rays for initial volume estimation and number of uncollided rays used in FCS.
+The method has two input variables: the number of rays for initial volume estimation and number of uncollided rays used in FCS.

 The user can define the amount of uncollided rays used in the FCS mode by setting the